makermak/mqminiproject/index.md

 - **Real-Time Prediction**: Develop tools for real-time noise estimation in quantum hardware experiments.

 I will also be learning as much as I can about quantum computing and information science to be able to carry out more advance researches.
+I also want to learn more about the models of quantum computing and the physical realisations of quantum computers.

 ---